Skip to main content

 • ZERO (burn address) is rejected.

-• The reserved system-actor band 0x01..=0x0F is rejected — covers every currently assigned system actor (runner registry / dispatcher / verifier / secrets / TEE / token registry / entitlement registry / RAS / basefee / governance) plus a few reserved slots.
+• The reserved system-actor band 0x01..=0xFF (every address below RESERVED_SYSTEM_ADDRESS_LIMIT = 0x100) is rejected as a third-party fee_payer — covers every currently assigned system actor (runner registry / dispatcher / verifier / secrets / TEE / token registry / entitlement registry / RAS / basefee / governance / event-subscription 0x1D) plus the reserved slots up to 0xFF.
 An actor cannot delegate payment to a system actor.

 • fee_payer MUST be either the executing actor_address (actor pays itself) or the current tx_sender (deployer / invoker pays).
 Any other third-party address is rejected with InvalidInput.